For a relatively small country, Costa Rica punches above its weight with a good selection of philatelic resources.

 Mexico is blessed with a good selection of specialized philatelic publications but the one I refer to most is A Catalogue of the Stamps of Mexico 1856-1910 (EN) by Nicholas Follansbee is the standard reference work.
 Now in its fourth edition, the current version was published in 2015.

 The discussion forum at www.meximail.org (EN) is a good source of information.
 Coverage of the 1856-1861 issues is explored at www.mexico.ameridane.net (EN) as are the ‘eagle’ issues at www.eagles.ameridane.net (EN).

-Whilst the Nicaragua Study Group does not (strangely) have an online presence it does produce an excellent journal, Nicarao (EN) with an equally good index for rapid data look up.
+Information on the Nicaragua Study Group is hosted at www.bio-nica.info (EN).
+The group produces an excellent journal, Nicarao (EN) with a superb index for rapid data look up.
 The index is frequently updated and also cross references with The Mainsheet and the Central American Newsletter.
 Back issues are available digitally.
-Contact Michael Schreiber at email@example.com
+Contact Michael Schreiber at firstname.lastname@example.org

 The Colombia-Panama Philatelic Study Group (EN), more commonly known as COPAPHIL, produces a quarterly journal, COPACARTA for members.

 In Panama itself, there is also ASOFILPA (The Philatelic Association of Panama) (ES).

 COPAPHIL distributes The Stamps of Panama 1878-2010: Vital Statistics by Federico Brid (EN).
 The latest edition is 2014 and includes a lot of useful data including print numbers.

 www.icollectpanama.com (EN) is a useful resource for the early issues.